Fellowships and Assistantships

 Graduate Research Assistantships

-GSU has an amazing GRA (graduate research assistant) program that comes with full tuition remission, plus a monthly stipend.
-Each year, we can fully fund anywhere from 7-10 students.
+GSU has an amazing GRA (graduate research assistant) program that comes with tuition remission, plus a monthly stipend.
+Each year, we fully fund 7-10 students.
 This is almost unheard of at the graduate level.
+Students with GRAs also participate in the student health insurance program, with some of the premium costs paid by the university and the college.

 Decisions are generally made in mid-June.